 The outcrop of Pennsylvanian strata, shown on the geologic map, defines the limits of the Eastern and Western Kentucky Coal Fields (shown in gray on the physiographic map).
 The Eastern Kentucky Coal Field is part of a larger physiographic region called the Cumberland Plateau (which extends from Pennsylvania to Alabama.
-The eastern edge of the Eastern Kentucky Coal Field (and Cumberland Plateau) is called the Pottsville or Cumberland Escarpment.
+The western edge of the Eastern Kentucky Coal Field (and Cumberland Plateau) is called the Pottsville or Cumberland Escarpment.
 This escarpment (in large part) is formed from resistant Pennsylvanian-age sandstones and conglomerates.
 The escarpment is stepped in south-central Kentucky because several thick, resistant sandstones are separated by less resistant shales.
 The manner in which the sandstones weather and are eroded along the escarpment results in sheer cliffs, steep-walled gorges, rock shelters, waterfalls, natural bridges and arches, and some of the most scenic areas in Kentucky.
 Cumberland Falls State Park, Red River Gorge and Natural Bridge State Park are examples of some of these scenic areas along the escarpment.

 The interior of the Eastern Kentucky Coal Field is dominated by forested hills and highly dissected by V-shaped valleys.
 The scenery of Buckhorn and Jenny Wiley State Parks, and The Breaks Interstate Park is typical of the Eastern Kentucky Coal Field.
 In general, the elevations of the hills are highest in southeastern Kentucky where the highest elevation in the State, 4,145 feet (before mining), was at Black Mountain in Harlan County.